Medicare vs. Medicaid: Are They the Same Thing?

 Learn more about Medicare vs. Medicare Advantage.

-Medicare comes at a price.
-While many people receive premium-free Part A because they’ve paid Medicare payroll taxes, you may have to pay for other parts of Medicare you enroll in.
-In addition to a monthly premium, you’ll probably have to meet a separate deductible for each plan you have, as well as other costs such as coinsurance and copayments.
+Medicare pays for many health services, but it comes at a price.
+While most people receive premium-free Part A because they've paid Medicare payroll taxes, you'll probably have to pay for other parts of Medicare you enroll in.
+In addition to a monthly premium, you might have to meet a separate deductible for each plan you have, as well as other costs such as coinsurance and copayments.

 Learn more about Medicare premiums and deductibles.

 Medicaid helps people with a low income cover health care expenses.
 Each state administers its own Medicaid program, so benefits and requirements vary depending on where you live.
 Funding for Medicaid is shared by your state and the federal government.